SYSU-SP/FPMUP/README.md

 # 4.Data description
 In simulation, data west.tiff and cameraman.tif are the ground truth used for phase and amplitude.
 Data kmat_smi.mat is the wave vector k of each LED.

-In experiment, data bloodsmear_red.mat and USAF_red.mat are the measurents dataset from Prof. Guoan Zheng’s group (https://github.com/SmartImagingLabUConn/Fourier-Ptychography).
+In experiment, data bloodsmear_red.mat and USAF_red.mat are the measurents from Prof. Guoan Zheng’s group (https://github.com/SmartImagingLabUConn/Fourier-Ptychography).
 Data kxky.mat is the wave vector k of each LED.
 And data seq.mat is the sequence of illumination LED in experiment.